 A few of you kind readers have been oh-so-gently urging me to provide a link here to the essay I wrote for Mothering last spring.
 I’ve finally done it.
-If you go to the “finally getting published” link in the right sidebar, you can click on the essay’s title and you’ll get a PDF file.
+You can find it here.

 About that title…